Arkaeriit/reflet/simulator/README.md

     -r/--ram-size <size>    : Size in bytes of the available RAM.
     -w/--word-size <size>   : Size in bits of the processor's words.
     -c/--config-file <file> : Config file used to describe the VM.
+    -!/--ignore-first-line <file> : Ignore chars up to the first ne line in input binary.
 ```